gusl/Sorcetta/README.md

 **Q:** what is valid input?<br>
 **A:** for the purposes of Project A, an input is valid if it satisfies the precondition (i.e. the last PRE statement).

 For Project B, we will be testing *sequences* of lines, and will compare variable values after each line.
 The precondition is only enforced at the top of the sequence.
-At a given line, an input is valid if it can be achieved, given the code above it.
+At a given line, an input is valid if it can be achieved, given the code above it and the precondition at the top.

 ## .Rjl file